ReportLogic: Evaluating Logical Quality in Deep Research Reports: Related Work

 \subsection{Evaluation of Long-form Report Generation}

-With advances in long-context modeling~\citep{wu2024longgenbench}, evaluation has moved beyond sentence-level overlap metrics such as BLEU and ROUGE toward benchmarks for long-form report generation.
-In Deep Research and related long-form reporting scenarios, existing protocols primary focuses on local correctness such as statement-level factuality~\citep{min2023factscore} and citation verification~\citep{gao2023enabling}, surface presentation such as transition smoothness~\citep{cao2024structeval}, and content coverage such as key-point recall~\citep{wei2024long}.
-ReportBench, for example, evaluates atomic factuality via multi-model voting with web-connected LLMs and citation-based verification~\citep{li2025reportbench}, while HelloBench adopts an LLM-as-a-judge with checklist-style prompts to assess writing quality and fluency~\citep{que2024hellobench}.
-Although effective for correctness and readability, these criteria do not explicitly evaluate report-level logical quality: whether a report sustains a coherent line of analysis and supports its conclusions through explicit claim--support relations.
-Our work addresses this gap by introducing a fine-grained, rubric-based evaluation of logical quality in Deep Research reports.
+With advances in long-context modeling~\citep{wu2024longgenbench}, evaluation has moved beyond sentence-level overlap metrics such as BLEU and ROUGE toward benchmarks designed for long-form report generation.
+In Deep Research and related long-form reporting scenarios, existing protocols primarily target three content aspects: local correctness, including statement-level factuality~\citep{min2023factscore} and citation verification~\citep{gao2023enabling}; surface presentation, including transition smoothness~\citep{cao2024structeval}; and content coverage, including key-point recall~\citep{wei2024long}.
+While effective for correctness and readability, these criteria do not explicitly evaluate report-level logical quality, i.e., whether a report sustains a coherent line of analysis and supports its conclusions through explicit claim--support relations.

+\paragraph{Rubric-Guided Evaluation.} To operationalize the above aspects on open-ended outputs, most recent long-form benchmarks adopt a rubric- or checklist-guided protocol that decomposes holistic quality into a fixed set of sub-judgments.
+HelloBench evaluates writing quality and fluency via checklist-style LLM-as-a-judge prompts~\citep{que2024hellobench}; ReportBench grounds atomic factuality in multi-model voting with web-connected LLMs and citation-based verification~\citep{li2025reportbench}; and long-form factuality evaluation relies on atomic claim schemas for fact-checking~\citep{wei2024long, min2023factscore}.
+A common property of these protocols is that they apply a \emph{fixed global rubric}, i.e., a shared set of criteria uniformly instantiated across all instances, which offers comparability and reproducibility.
+For report-level logical quality, however, this fixed-schema design leaves the decision boundary underspecified on open-domain queries.
+In contrast, we adopt an instance-specific rubric conditioned on the query and the compared reports.

+\paragraph{LLM-as-Judge and Judge Training.} Regardless of how rubrics are designed, their practical utility depends on the evaluator that applies them.
+Using LLMs as evaluators has become a standard practice for open-ended generation~\citep{kocmi2023large}, but off-the-shelf LLM judges are known to exhibit biases related to length, position, and self-preference~\citep{zheng2023judging}, motivating specialized judge training.
+Representative paradigms include supervised fine-tuning on preference data~\citep{kim2023prometheus}, reinforcement learning with judge-specific rewards~\citep{mahan2024generative}, and critique-oriented training that elicits structured rationales before a verdict~\citep{liu2025skywork}.
+Most existing trained judges target general-purpose preference or short-form evaluation, rather than long-form, rubric-conditioned logical assessment.
+Our LogicJudge is developed for this latter setting: a domain-specialized judge trained on ReportLogic supervision with a rubric-grounded, dimension-wise objective, producing dimension-level diagnostic signals aligned with the benchmark's taxonomy.